ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Using the OCaml Toplevel with UTop

+UTop is an extended and improved toplevel (REPL) for OCaml.
+Unlike the standard toplevel with the `ocaml` command, UTop features history, tab completion, interactive line editing, and the ability to load any package installed in your switch.

+If you have never used a toplevel (REPL) before: think of it as an interactive terminal/shell that evaluates expressions.
+Type an OCaml expression, then press the Enter or Return key.
+The toplevel responds with the value of the evaluated expression.

 OCaml comes with two additional compilers: one compiles to **native code** (sometimes called machine code or executable binary), directly read by the CPU, and the other compiles to **bytecode**, creating an executable that can be interpreted by a variety of runtime environments, making more it flexible.

-For now, let's first use the recommended toplevel, which we installed above:
+For now, let's first use the recommended toplevel, UTop, which we installed above:

 ```
 $ utop